LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Additional Analysis

 \subsection{Cooperation or Competition}

 To characterize expert behavior when contributing to the creation of outcomes, we analyze the performance change that occurs when we adjust the router's temperature.
-The high router's temperature leads to the expert weights being more peaky, indicating more competition between experts.
-On the other hand, low temperature makes experts' weights more uniform, indicating cooperation between experts.
-To be more specific, with the logit of expert $k$ is $s_k$, our router has been adjusted as:
+Under the parameterization below, a low router temperature makes the expert weights more peaky, indicating stronger competition between experts.
+In contrast, a high temperature makes expert weights more uniform, indicating more cooperative behavior.
+For sigmoid gating, the same trend holds: decreasing $\tau$ pushes gate activations closer to $\{0, 1\}$, whereas increasing $\tau$ moves them closer to $0.5$.
+To be more specific, if the logit of expert $k$ is $s_k$, our router is adjusted as follows:

-Table~\ref{tab:cooperation_or_competition} summarizes the effects of varying the router’s temperature parameter on model performance for both small (158M) and large (679M) model sizes across two representative language understanding tasks.
+Table~\ref{tab:cooperation_or_competition} summarizes the effects of varying the router’s temperature parameter on model performance for both small (0.15B) and large (0.68B) model sizes across two representative language understanding tasks.
 We observe that deviating from the original temperature used during training generally results in performance degradation across both small and large model scales.
-Notably, applying a low temperature ($\tau=0.1$) induces only marginal performance loss, and in several cases - such as with MoE++ and XMoE - yields slight improvements.
-In contrast, setting a high temperature ($\tau=10.0$) consistently leads to substantial performance drops for all evaluated models, indicating that increased competition among experts impairs the model’s ability to integrate expert knowledge effectively.
+In most settings, applying a low temperature ($\tau=0.1$), which induces sharper and more competitive routing, leads to the larger performance drop, although a few cases---such as XMoE and MoE++ on the small model---remain comparatively robust.
+Increasing the temperature to $\tau=10.0$, which encourages flatter and more cooperative routing, also often hurts performance, but is typically less damaging than over-sharpening the router.
 Interestingly, XMoE demonstrates greater robustness to temperature changes compared to other variants.

-Overall, these findings suggest that most existing MoE architectures inherently favor cooperative expert behavior, with performance being more resilient to enhanced cooperation (lower temperature) than to heightened competition (higher temperature).
+Overall, these findings suggest that most existing MoE architectures operate best near the training temperature and, when perturbed, are generally more resilient to enhanced cooperation (higher temperature) than to heightened competition (lower temperature).
 We leave a deeper investigation of the underlying mechanisms driving this cooperation-competition trade-off to future work.